 The US Family Health Plan Alliance wishes you and your family a Happy Thanksgiving.
 At US Family Health Plan, when we think about what we are grateful for, our members and their families top the list!
 Thanks to all in the U.S. military family for your service, your selflessness and your inspiration.
 Please enjoy a safe and blessed Thanksgiving Day.

-Today, on National Day of the Deployed, the US Family Health Plan Alliance celebrates the brave men and women in our Armed Forces who are currently deployed and all those who have served abroad at some point in their service.
+This week, on National Day of the Deployed, the US Family Health Plan Alliance celebrates the brave men and women in our Armed Forces who are currently deployed and all those who have served abroad at some point in their service.

 Family readiness is a critical component of the military medical readiness mission.
 Active-duty military members have earned the right to peace of mind, knowing their families are well taken care of back at home.